 Video card manufacturers frequently update their software drivers.
-If you haven't recently updated the video card driver, contact the video card manufacturer for an updated driver, or download one from the manufacturer's website.
+If you haven't recently updated the video card driver, download an updated driver from the manufacturer's website.
 (To determine the manufacturer of a video card, view the card's properties in Device Manager.)

-You cannot install Adobe Reader onto a network drive and share it on multiple workstations.
-Instead, install Adobe Reader onto each workstation or in each user's folder.
+You cannot install Acrobat Reader onto a network drive and share it on multiple workstations.
+Instead, install Acrobat Reader onto each workstation or in each user's folder.

 Make sure that the Internet Explorer security default level is set to Medium.
 This level allows viewing ActiveX controls.
 To set browser security to Medium, follow these steps:

-If you get a specific error code or message when you download or install Reader, enter it in the knowledgebase search tool above.
+If you get a specific error code or message when you download or install Reader, enter it in the Adobe Community Help search tool above.

 The following documents can help you resolve some common problems during and after installation: